Sour Cream Biscuit Peach and Berry Cobbler

-Served warm with ice cream and whipped cream, is one of the best summer desserts ever.Print
+Served warm with ice cream and whipped cream, is one of the best summer desserts ever.Katie Workman cobbler, nectarine, peach, plum

 Serving Size: 8

 I “cobbled” (I’m sorry.
 I really am) together this recipe from some of the recipes in their book, and some others.
-I made it once with just peaches, and once, in this photo, with two kinds of plums, peaches, and nectarines.
-There is simply no stone fruit that at wouldn’t be AMAZING in this cobbler.
+I made it once with just peaches, and once, in this photo, with two kinds of peaches, and blackberries (God, I love blackberries).
+There is simply no stone fruit or berry that at wouldn’t be AMAZING in this cobbler.

 But you know, don’t forget about crisps, either.